SudheerVuppu/SMART_HOME_BT/README.md

 # SMART_HOME_BT
-This is BT operated Smart home
+This is BT operated Smart home based application designed without using Internet.